 Kananaskis Country is 4,000 sq kilometres of sprawling wilderness bordering Banff National Park and Canmore.
 This unspoiled, untamed landscape is equally as spectacular as neighbouring Banff, with a fraction of the visitors.
 You could spend a lifetime exploring the magnificent hiking trails it encompasses!

-For the summer and fall of 2022 Active by Nature will provide guided hikes on the trails listed below for small groups of up to 6 people, with physical distancing of 2 metres.
+For the summer and fall of 2023 Active by Nature will provide guided hikes on the trails listed below for small groups of up to 6 people.
 To request a hike, Click Here

 The advantages of a going on a hike with a certified guide include: